About Chester Elton - #1 Bestselling Business Author & Expert on Organizational Culture:

 What Chester Elton Talks About:

-Teaming up with research giant Towers Watson, authors Adrian Gostick and Chester Elton present an unprecedented 300,000-person study conducted during the worst of the recession.
-Based on this breakthrough research and their extensive consulting experience with the who's-who of successful companies, they present a simple 7 step roadmap that all managers can follow to create a high-achieving culture within their own teams.
+Teaming up with research giant Towers Watson, #1 bestselling author Chester Elton presents the findings of an unprecedented 300,000-person study conducted in the worst of the recession for his book All In.
+Based on this breakthrough research and his extensive consulting experience with a who’s-who of successful organizations, he presents a simple road map that all managers can follow to create a high-achieving culture in their own teams where employees are engaged, enabled and energized.

-With the most current data available on corporate culture, the authors offer specific how-tos for each of the seven steps.
-Chester will relate fascinating stories of leaders in action that vividly depict just how these powerful methods can be implemented.
+Elton offers specific how-tos for each step, and tells fascinating stories of leaders in action that vividly depict just how these powerful methods can be implemented.
 Audiences will learn:

 Chester has his finger on the pulse on what any industry needs to develop a positive workforce and build loyalty